ALL STAR GAMES: 1961, 1984 ARTIFICIAL TURF: 1971 - 1978

 For many years the Giants languished in obscurity, but in 1989 they made it to the World Series for only the second time since moving to California, going against the Oakland Athletics, just across the Bay.
 It was the first World Series between two teams from the same metropolitan area since 1956, when the Yankees played against the Brooklyn Dodgers.
 The Bay Area Series was rudely interrupted by a serious earthquake, as several large chunks of concrete fell but somehow managed to miss any of the spectators.

 The passage of time did little to ameliorate the woes of this misbegotten stadium.
 At some point, perhaps in the 1980s, it was decided that more seats were needed, so they added three rows of seats covering the lower set of entry portals in the upper deck.
 In 1993 temporary bleachers were installed in back of the left field fence to bring the fans a little closer to the action.
 That was the same year the Giants acquired MVP Barry Bonds from the Pittsburgh Pirates, but it wasn't until 1997 that they managed to win another divisional title.
 Being close to Silicon Valley, it was probably inevitable that San Francisco would succumb to the Great High-Tech Corporate Name Sell-out of the 1990s.
 The computer networking company 3Com won the bidding and got their name tacked onto the place in 1995.
-During the 1990s the Giants put together a creative deal that led to the construction of their beautiful new home at Pac Bell Park (later SBC Park and now AT&T Park), on the south side of downtown Frisco.
+During the 1990s the Giants put together a creative deal that led to the construction of their beautiful new home at Pac Bell Park (later SBC Park, then AT&T Park, and now Oracle Park), on the south side of downtown Frisco.
 They said goodbye and good riddance to Candlestick Park at the end of the 1999 season.
 In spite of their spectacular success, winning five Super Bowls in the 1980s and 1990s, the 49ers had a hard time mustering community support to build a new stadium to replace their creaky old stadium.
 In 2011, however, they finally reached a tentative agreement to build a new stadium in Santa Clara, which is near San Jose -- 30 miles to the southeast!
+After seats and other items of value were removed, full-scale demolition began in March 2015 and was completed in July.
+A mixed-use commercial development now occupies that site.

 The Beatles' last public concert took place in Candlestick Park, on August 29, 1966.
 One year later came the "Summer of Love."